bhky/opennsfw2/README.md

 Yahoo model, with references to its previous third-party [TensorFlow 1 implementation](https://github.com/mdietrichstein/tensorflow-open_nsfw).
 Note that [Keras Core](https://keras.io/keras_core/) is compatible with TensorFlow, JAX, and PyTorch.
+However, currently this model is only guaranteed to work with TensorFlow and JAX.

 A simple API is provided for making predictions on images and videos.

 # Installation

-Tested for Python 3.8, 3.9, and 3.10.
+Tested with TensorFlow and JAX, for Python 3.8, 3.9, and 3.10.

 The best way to install Open-NSFW 2 with its dependencies is from PyPI:
 ```shell